-Plan review fees have tracked lower than the three-year average last quarter.
-Development review activity will be closely monitored to see how it will be impacted with the current state of the economic climate as a result of COVID-19.
+Plan review fees have tracked lower than the three-year average for the year.
+However, the development review revenues exceeded budgeted expectations despite the current economic climate.
+Development review activity will be closely monitored to see how it will be impacted by the pandemic.